Edmund Bacon (architect)

 Edmund Norwood Bacon (May 2, 1910 – October 14, 2005) was an American urban planner, architect, educator, and author.
-During his tenure as the executive director of the Philadelphia City Planning Commission from 1949 to 1970, his visions shaped today's Philadelphia, the city in which he was born, to the extent that he is sometimes described as "The Father of Modern Philadelphia".
-Among other works, he authored the seminal urban planning book Design of Cities.
+During his tenure as the executive director of the Philadelphia City Planning Commission from 1949 to 1970, his visions shaped today's Philadelphia, the city of his birth, to the extent that he is sometimes described as "The Father of Modern Philadelphia".
+He authored the seminal urban planning book Design of Cities.
+He was the father of actor Kevin Bacon.

-Early life
+Early life and education

 Bacon was born in West Philadelphia, the son of Helen Atkinson (née Comly) and Ellis Williams Bacon.
-He grew up in the Philadelphia suburbs and graduated from Swarthmore High School in 1928.
-He was educated in architecture at Cornell University, where his senior thesis for a new civic center for Philadelphia included an urban park at the position where Philadelphia's famous LOVE Park was later built.
+He grew up in the Philadelphia suburbs and graduated from Swarthmore High School in Swarthmore, Pennsylvania in 1928.

+He attended Cornell University, where he studied architecture.
+His senior thesis at Cornell made the case for a new civic center for Philadelphia that included an urban park where LOVE Park was ultimately built.

 After college, while traveling the world on a small inheritance, Bacon found work as an architect in Shanghai, China in Henry Murphy's office.
-He was responsible for designing the Nanking airport.
+He was responsible for designing the Nanjing Dajiaochang Airport.
 With Murphy, he visited Beijing, a city that exerted a deep influence on his thinking.
 After a year in China, he returned to Philadelphia where he worked for architect William Pope Barney.

-He soon was awarded a scholarship to the Cranbrook Academy of Art, in Bloomfield Hills, Michigan, with Finnish architect/planner Eliel Saarinen, whom Bacon revered and whose theories about the city as a living organism as expressed in Saarinen's book The City were a basis for Bacon's later work.
+He soon was awarded a scholarship to the Cranbrook Academy of Art, in Bloomfield Hills, Michigan, with Finnish architect and planner Eliel Saarinen, who Bacon revered and whose theories about the city as a living organism as expressed in Saarinen's book The City were a basis for Bacon's later work.

+Career

+Works Progress Administration

 Saarinen sent Bacon to Flint, Michigan to guide a WPA traffic survey.
 This project transformed into a permanent position for Bacon at the Flint Institute for Planning and Research.
 Bacon became very active in civic life in Flint, helping to establish the Flint Housing Association and reforming the city's Planning Commission.
 During his time in Flint, Bacon witnessed the 1936-37 Flint Sit-Down Strike, and felt empathetic to the workers.

 Bacon gained close contacts with individuals who were active in establishing the Federal Housing Authority, such as Catherine Bauer and Lewis Mumford.
 Through these contacts he helped secure federal housing dollars for Flint.
-However, the local real-estate industry came to see this Federal funding for public housing as a threat to their business (as was the case in several cities early in the history of the FHA).
-The funding was turned down, and Bacon was effectively run out of Flint in 1939.
+Bacon convened a housing council that brought together business, labor and civic interest groups in hopes of funding a public housing project.
+However, the local real-estate industry came to see this Federal funding for public housing as a threat to their business of selling converted garages to workers as homes, as was the case in several cities early in the history of the FHA, and the automobile unions helped kill the initiative.
+Bacon and other members of the council who remained in support of the project were red-baited, the funding was turned down, and Bacon was effectively run out of Flint in 1939.

-Career